ojalar/gnss-camera-calibration/README.md

 This repository demonstrates the traffic camera calibration approach presented in the manuscript "GNSS Calibration for Vehicle Localisation from Traffic Cameras".

 ## Installation
-At the moment, this repository only depends on NumPy.
-Dependencies can be installed via:
+Dependencies can be installed via (although currently this repo only depends on NumPy):
 ```
 pip install -r requirements.txt
 ```